Serious Commitment

 Channels

-Reflecting on your experiences-L6P while you participate is a private matter whose results are uncertain.
-By contrast, learning resources-L6S are definitive and evident to others who will expect you to develop missing skills and knowledge.
-So formal learning will have the dominant influence, which means it is placed on the right side of the Tree.
+Reflecting on your experiences-L6P in handling the challenge is a private matter whose results are uncertain.
+By contrast, learning resources-L6S are definitive and your access is evident to others who will expect you to actually develop the missing skills or necessary knowledge.
+So formal learning will have the dominant influence, which means it is placed on the right side of the Tree diagram.

-Reflection on your handling of the challenge will make you aware of specific deficiencies and activate access to learning resources.
-Any learning process will also activate reflections on your experiences in its terms.
+Reflection on your failures and setbacks will make you aware of specific deficiencies and activate a desire to access learning resources.
+Any learning process will also activate and support reflections on your experiences in its terms.

 L6S L6B is provisionally labeled Activation